A $41,212 Surgery Bill Compounded A Patient's Appendicitis Pain

 Service provider: Carolinas Medical Center, owned by Atrium Health, a for-profit health system based in Charlotte.

-"Terrifying," is how Bates describes the feeling when he first saw the bill for $28,000.
-Don't worry, his insurer told him, it would negotiate with the hospital.
+"Terrifying," is how Bates describes the feeling he had when he first saw the bill for $28,000.
+Don't worry, his insurer told him — it would negotiate with the hospital.

 "If you pay your complete deductible, this will all go away," Bates recalled the insurer saying.
 "I pay.
 It doesn't get resolved."